nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/transient-store.md

 ### Implementation

-Other implementations than `KeyValueBlobTransientStore` can be used, but this is the recommended one.
-If you use the `redis` template and want to use the old `RedisTransientStore`, you must set `nuxeo.transientstore.provider=redis`.
+Other implementations than `KeyValueBlobTransientStore` can be used, such as `MongoDBTransientStore`, optimized for MongoDB and using a blob provider for binaries.

 ## Blob Storage